LoL Patch 26.9 New Items: Doran's Bow, Helm & Shiv Rework

 Best users:

-• Flex picks in mixed-threat lanes: When the enemy team has both a physical and magical damage source in lane (e.g., an AP champion with an AD jungler camping), Doran’s Helm outpaces buying into one resistance type
+• Flex picks in mixed-threat lanes: When the enemy team has both physical and magical damage in lane

-• Junglers with early skirmish paths: Champions like Amumu or Sejuani who need to survive early duels before scaling into their tank items
+• Junglers with early skirmish paths: Amumu or Sejuani who need to survive early duels

 Doran’s Helm vs. Doran’s Shield

-Doran’s Shield offers 80 HP and reduced champion damage received — it’s a passive survival tool.
+offers 80 HP and reduced champion damage received — it’s a passive survival tool.
 Doran’s Helm is more active, rewarding you for staying in lane and CS’ing while offering broader resistance coverage.
-If you’re not under constant pressure, Helm is the stronger lane start.
-If the enemy has sustained poke (e.g., Jayce, Quinn), Shield may still be preferable.
+If the enemy has sustained poke (Jayce, Quinn), Shield may still be preferable.

 Gluttonous Greaves — Omnivamp Boots That Scale With Takedowns